HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Cascading Style Sheets (CSS) is a language used to lay out, format, and paint web pages and other media.
 It is one of the three main languages for building websites, the other two being HTML, used for structure, and JavaScript, used to specify behavior.

-In [last year’s inaugural Web Almanac](../2019/), we looked at [a variety of CSS metrics](../en/2019/css) measured through 41 SQL queries over the HTTP Archive corpus, to assess the state of the technology in 2019.
+In [last year's inaugural Web Almanac](../2019/), we looked at [a variety of CSS metrics](../en/2019/css) measured through 41 SQL queries over the HTTP Archive corpus, to assess the state of the technology in 2019.
 This year, we went a lot deeper, to measure not only how many pages use a given CSS feature, but also *how* they use it.

 Overall, what we observed was a Web in two different gears when it comes to CSS adoption.
 In our blog posts and twitter bubbles, we tend to mostly discuss the newest and shiniest.
 However, there are still *millions* of sites using decade-old code.
 Things like [vendor prefixes from a bygone era](#vendor-prefixes), [proprietary IE filters](#filters), and [floats for layout](#layout), in all their [clearfix](#class-names) glory.
 But we also observed impressive adoption of many new features, even features that only got support across the board this very year, like [`min()` and `max()`](#feature-queries).
-However, there is generally an inverse correlation between how cool something is perceived to be and how much it's actually used, e.g. cutting-edge Houdini features were practically nonexistent.
+However, there is generally an inverse correlation between how cool something is perceived to be and how much it is actually used, e.g. cutting-edge Houdini features were practically nonexistent.

 Similarly, in our conference talks, we often tend to focus on complicated, elaborate use cases that make heads explode and twitter feeds fill with "CSS can do *that*?!".
 However, as it turns out, most CSS usage in the wild is fairly simple.
 [CSS Variables are mostly used as constants](#complexity) and rarely refer to other variables, `calc()` is [mostly used with two terms](#calculations), gradients [mostly have two stops](#gradients) and so on.